 Various federal, provincial and other legislation related to atmospheric, terrestrial, aquatic and heritage resources potentially applies to the Project.
-Federal legislation includes the Canadian Environmental Assessment Act, Species at Risk Act, Migratory Birds Convention Act, Fisheries Act, Navigable Waters Protection Act and Explosives Act.
-Provincial legislation includes The Environment Act, The Endangered Species Act, The Water Protection Act, The Heritage Resources Act, The Sustainable Development Act and The Dangerous Goods Handling and Transportation Act.
+Federal legislation includes the Canadian Environmental Assessment Act, Species at Risk Act (SARA), Migratory Birds Convention Act, Fisheries Act, Navigable Waters Protection Act and Explosives Act.
+Provincial legislation includes The Environment Act, The Wildlife Act, The Endangered Species Act (MESA), The Water Protection Act, The Heritage Resources Act, The Sustainable Development Act, The Crown Lands Act, The Forestry Act, The Wildfires Act and The Dangerous Goods Handling and Transportation Act.
 There are also various municipal by-laws, agreements and other regulatory and policy structures and instruments that could influence or apply to the proposed Project and the environmental assessment process.
-The EIS will contain a comprehensive annotated list of applicable legislation, regulations, policies and guidelines.
+The EIS will contain a comprehensive annotated list of all applicable legislation, regulations, policies and guidelines from relevant jurisdictions.